Massimo Bianchini & Mario Pasqualotto (Mongoose Publishing)

 The magic weapon section is alright.
 First up is a list of qualities to support DnD’s make your own flavor of icecream magic weapon system, all thematically appropriate.
 Weapons that sap your strength, arrows that burrow into the target unless they are removed, weapons that emit thick smoke or blind the target temporarily etc. The BoVD had a better section.
 It’s all a bit too tame.
 The unique weapon section is similarly lukewarm, though I liked the sword that becomes better in moonlight (draw parallels with the Midnight Sword from the Book of Vile Darkness in 3…2…1…).
-Its about up to standard with what you’d find in any decently written DnD supplement.
+Its about up to standard with what you’d find in your average DnD supplement.

 The Wondrous Item section is short but sweet.
 An amulet that allows you to tell how a person died, a black nail that you can use to lock someone’s shadow to a wall, a glove that allows you to touch ethereal creatures, a heart that gives you animal-like features.
 Nice.
 All low-level items too, no CL 20th bullshit.
 Wicked.

 Chapter VII: Bow down to Monster Mash and pledge your loyalty to the graveyard smash.

 Nephandum is quick to generously provide you with 40 pages of monsters appropriate to a horror campaign, most of them tied to the theme of blood, savagery, madness, darkness or disease in some way.
-These are, on the whole, very solid, they could almost pass for a Lusus Naturae with less of an emphasis on tit and dick monsters.
+These are, on the whole, very solid entries without having to resort to tits or gore for cheap shock value in the manner of Lusus Naturae.

 A giant black serpent born from the heart of a volcano that burns everything in its wake?
 A great maw in the sky that eats everything in order to understand it and spits lightning?
 A giant octopus monster that slumbers for eons and poisons the very water it lives in?
 A titanic monster made of rock that can glide through solid stone, attacks by ripping off chunks of its rock body and hurling it at people and causes earthquakes?
 I love you Nephandum.